Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Computational Beam Model: Details

 \section{Computational Beam Model: Details}

-In this work, we choose to work with Timoshenko beams to ensure that the results are robust even for short connections whose slenderness ratio may exceed the bounds for while Euler Bernoulli beam theory is acceptable.
+In this work, we choose to work with Timoshenko beams to ensure that the results are robust even for short connections whose slenderness ratio may exceed the bounds for which Euler-Bernoulli beam theory is acceptable.

-In 3D, the dynamical matrix for a single beam, $\mathbf{D_b}$ (typically referred to as the stiffness matrix $\mathbf{K}$ in structural mechanics, although in this text $\mathbf{K}$ is explicitly used as the diagonal matrix of spring constants in the ideal Maxwell case), encompasses stiffness contributions associated with axial, shear, bending, and torsional deformation.
-This is captured by reordering rows and columns and partitioning $\mathbf{D_b}$ into minors that highlight the contributions of different mechanisms.
-Recalling that $\mathbf{D_b}$ links an array $\mathbf{f}_m$ of nodal forces and moments, to an array $\left[ \displacement_m~ \rotation_m \right]^T$ of nodal displacements and rotations, the matrix partition can be written as
+In 3D, the stiffness matrix for a single beam, $\dynamical_b$, encompasses stiffness contributions associated with axial, shear, bending, and torsional deformation.
+This is captured by reordering rows and columns and partitioning $\dynamical_b$ into minors that highlight the contributions of different mechanisms.
+Recalling that $\dynamical_b$ links an array $\mathbf{f}_m$ of nodal forces and moments, to an array $\left[ \displacement_m~ \rotation_m \right]^T$ of nodal displacements and rotations, the matrix partition can be written as

-where $\mathbf{D}_A$ is the contribution governing axial stiffness, $\mathbf{D}_S$ and $\mathbf{D}_B$ are square matrices controlling shear, and torsion and bending, respectively, and $\mathbf{D}_M$ is a rectangular mixed matrix coupling shear and bending.
-Note that because the beam element matrices are calculated in a local coordinate system where the $\hat{x}$ axis is along the length of the beam, they must be rotated upon assembly into a global system matrix.
+where $\dynamical_A$ is the contribution governing axial stiffness, $\dynamical_S$ and $\dynamical_B$ are square matrices controlling shear, and torsion and bending, respectively, and $\dynamical_M$ is a rectangular mixed matrix coupling shear and bending: